Expanded memory: Expanded Memory Adapter (XMA)

 IBM remained silent as the industry widely adopted the LIM standard.
+PC Tech Journal wrote in February 1986, "This must be embarrassing for IBM ...
+IBM didn't deliver.
+Intel and its partners did".
 The company developed its own memory standard called Expanded Memory Adapter (XMA); the IBM DOS driver for it is XMAEM.SYS.
 Unlike EMS, the IBM expansion boards can be addressed both using an expanded memory model and as extended memory.
 The expanded memory hardware interface used by XMA boards is, however, incompatible with EMS, but a XMA2EMS.SYS driver provides EMS emulation for XMA boards.
 XMA boards were first introduced for the 1986 (revamped) models of the 3270 PC.